 If you live in a property that is within a parking permit area and park your vehicle(s) on the road during the hours of parking restrictions you must apply for a permit for your vehicle(s).
+This includes all vehicles that have a Vehicle Registration Mark (that is number plate).
 The permit(s) will display the relevant vehicle registration number and is not transferable to other vehicles.
 Examples of the signage in a permit parking area and a list of properties that are eligible to apply for permits can be found at: https://www.newcastle.gov.uk/parking-roads-and-transport/parking/parking-permits.

 The maximum number of resident permits is set at 2 per dwelling.
 Houses of Multiple Occupation (HMOs) are subject to the same conditions.

 The first resident's permit costs £25.00 per annum and the second permit costs £75.00 per annum.
 If you apply online, your application will be assessed and if it is approved you will be sent an email confirming this with a link to make an online payment.
 Once payment has been received you can print the receipt for initial coverage, until the permit is received via the post to the address you applied for.

 You will be entitled to a discount on the price of your permit if you have a light passenger vehicle that has a low CO2 emission figure that qualifies the vehicle for a reduced rate of annual vehicle excise duty.
 Vehicles registered after 1st March 2001 with emissions of up to 120 g/km will qualify for the discount.
 Please supply page 2 of the V5 document only, which provides us with the required information.

 If you are entitled to a discount you will receive:

 - £12.50 discount for the first successful low emission application;

 - £37.50 discount for the second low emission application (if both vehicles qualify for the low emission discount); or